Bringing Down the Horse: Music and lyrics

 Bringing Down the Horse further explores roots sounds heard on the band's previous self-titled album but used a more refined approach.
 This album features an array of instruments normally associated with roots music including banjos, dobros and pedal steel guitars.
 Dylan commented on the sound of the record:

 You can counter different sounds and different things.
 We were in a certain channel already, and I do remember thinking if we mixed it organically, and we kept chasing that [Americana sound], it probably would sound dated.
 I wasn't interested in making a throwback record from the 60's or 70's.
 I didn't have any interest in doing that.
 And that was one of the reasons we had Tom Lord-Alge, who was a very current mixer at the time.
 We thought that he could counter a lot of these acoustic sounds with something that sounded really fresh and up to date.

 Upon entering the studio, Dylan, who wrote all the songs for Bringing Down the Horse, had written some songs that were ready to record but needed more to complete the album.
 Due to the delay between the band's first album and this album, the songwriting process was staggered.
 Songs for Bringing Down the Horse were written in a span of roughly 5 years.
 One of the earliest songs, "6th Avenue Heartache", was written before the band's first album; likely around 1990.
 Several other songs, such as "God Don't Make Lonely Girls", were written when the band was in between labels.
 During recording sessions, Dylan wrote seven additional songs for the album including "One Headlight", "Bleeders", "Three Marlenas", "The Difference", "Josephine", "Invisible City", and "I Wish I Felt Nothing".
 On the lyrical content, Dylan stated, "Every song, fortunately or unfortunately is about feeling massively defeated, because that's what I was living."
 Dylan later said he wrote "I Wish I Felt Nothing" with the band's pedal steel guitarist Leo LeBlanc in mind, who was battling cancer at the time.
 LeBlanc had been playing with the Wallflowers for several years and was prominently featured on several songs on Bringing Down the Horse, including "Invisible City" and "I Wish I Felt Nothing".
 He died shortly after completing the album in 1995.
 Upon the album's release, the Wallflowers dedicated Bringing Down the Horse to LeBlanc.

 Critical reception

 In a 2023 review, Madison Bloom of Pitchfork rated Bringing Down the Horse a 7.3 out of 10, declaring that a "stale sense of dissatisfaction" with the recording industry is present in the lyrics and highlighted several tracks that make up minor musical suites that made the album a commercial powerhouse.

+Review by James Chrispell points out that only two members remain from the original band.
+However, he says the music is still assured and contemporary with enough of the past showing through.
+He feels the album is, "A fine effort indeed."